Machine-assisted quantitizing designs: augmenting humanities and social sciences with artificial intelligence: Results of case studies

-The model accuracy is fairly high: the (albeit simplified) primary cause prediction matches with human annotation 88\% of the time (kappa 0.83).
-This is very good for this task where there are often multiple interacting causes and the primary one may be somewhat arbitrary.
-Some classes are easier than others to detect: for example the "mine" class has a 100\% recall.
-Figure \ref{fig_topics}.B illustrates how much a predicted distribution of causes would differ from an expert-annotated one, with bootstrapped confidence intervals added to the counts using the same approach as in the previous section on topic prediction.
-This exercise shows even current LLMs are already fairly capable of completing annotation and inference tasks that would otherwise have required manual work by domain experts.
+GPT-4 accuracy is fairly high: the primary cause prediction matches with human annotation 88\% (kappa 0.83; but e.g. the "mine" class has a 100\% recall).
+This is very good for a task with often multiple interacting causes and a sometimes arbitrary primary one, and on texts full of domain-specific terminology and Estonian maritime abbreviations.
+Figure \ref{fig_topics}.B illustrates the quantification step, answering the question of the prevalence of wrecking causes, and how much a predicted distribution of causes would differ from an expert-annotated one, with bootstrapped confidence intervals again added to the counts (see Methods).